 In existence since 1998, the Improv Mafia bills itself as the best improvisational comedy group on campus.
 The troupe presents weekly performances, providing serious doses of silliness for a campus-wide audience.
 In 2008, the Improv Mafia took first in the nation in college improv comedy.
 In 2010, they were second in the nation.
 Regular performances are Tuesday evenings at 8 p.m. in room 145 of ISU's Center for Visual Arts (CVA 145).

 Theatre Education Association (T.E.A.)

 T.E.A.
 (Theatre Education Association) is a registered student organization committed to educational outreach in schools in the Bloomington/Normal area as well as within the School of Theatre and Dance at Illinois State.
-T.E.A provides an outlet for theatre education students to get hands-on experience, bringing theatre into the lives of young people, before we enter the professional world as educators.
-Though T.E.A. originated as an organization for theatre education majors, it is open to the participation of ANYONE interested in supporting its cause.
+T.E.A provides an outlet for theatre teacher education students to get hands-on experience, bringing theatre into the lives of young people, before we enter the professional world as educators.
+Though T.E.A. originated as an organization for theatre teacher education majors, it is open to the participation of ANYONE interested in supporting its cause.

 Theatre of Ted

 Theatre of Ted provides a positive, unedited forum for artistic expression and encourages a strong sense of community among students in the arts.
 This student organization hosts regular late-night “open-mike” performances and special events, including the Mock Prom and Winter Ball.